shamvoke/shamvoke/src/_posts/2026-04-08-git-push-to-github-for-things-i-can-change.md

 A proper **light and dark mode** switch, not just aesthetic, but intentional.
 The site responds to the user, not the other way around.
 It's subtle, but it changes everything.

 Next, I took control of the **typography**.
 This one is personal.
 On mobile, <ins>fancy fonts</ins>.
 On desktop, the fonts relax.
 Cleaner.
 More readable.
 Less noise.
 Why?
-Why not.
+Because... why not.

+And talking of why not, you will notice a new **play** menu option.
+Clicking that will take you directly to a maze!
+What to do when you find yourself there?
+Well, _find your way out, or get lost in the fun!!!_

 Not to forget, a **like button** that I actually like. _See what I did there?_